Willie Walsh (bishop): Episcopal ministry

-As part of Jubilee 2000, Walsh began a three-week Pilgrimage of Reconciliation, as a way of "recognising, acknowledging, painful though it may be, serious wrongs have been done, and deep hurts have been caused by people working with our church down the years".
+As part of Jubilee 2000, Walsh began a three-week Pilgrimage of Reconciliation across the Diocese of Killaloe on 30 November 1999.
+Addressing pilgrims in Newmarket-on-Fergus on 8 December, he told them that the pilgrimage was a way of "recognising, acknowledging, painful though it may be, serious wrongs have been done, and deep hurts have been caused by people working with our church down the years".